Counselors in Training (C.I.T.)

 Counselors in Training (CIT) have an essential role in helping run our CFO Childcare program.
 Children will look up to you for support and guidance, which will teach you leadership skills as you act as a role model for them.

 Working alongside our welcoming and encouraging staff, you can expect to learn a lot this summer and grow in confidence as you move into a new phase of your life and education.
 CFO has a proven track record of developing youth to become bright, successful young adults!

 - EXPERIENCE & QUALIFICATIONS

 - BENEFITS of PARTICIPATION

-To apply for the Counselor in Training Program 2020 click here.
+To apply for the Counselor in Training Program 2022 click HERE.
+(Applications Available April 1)

-Positions are limited per week and are not guaranteed until confirmed by the Camp Director and payment is received in Full.
+Positions are limited to 2 CIT's per week and are not guaranteed until confirmed by the Camp Director and registration payment is received in FULL.

-Submit the 2020 Counselor in Training (CIT) Leadership Program Application to the Camp Director for Camp Fair Oaks, via email or by mail or in person at:
+Submit the 2022 Counselor in Training (CIT) Leadership Program Application to the Camp Director for CFO Childcare, via email.

 After we have received your application, we will contact you for payment and scheduling.